 Upper King Post Strut to Rafter Detail

-While joining a strut from a king post or bottom chord is a simple timber frame joint to cut it is important to look at the connection details.
+While joining a strut from a king post or bottom chord is a simple timber frame joint to cut, it is essential to look at the connection details.
 In this upper king post strut to rafter detail, we use a 3/4″ …

-While joining a strut from a king post or bottom chord is a simple timber frame joint to cut it is important to look at the connection details.
+While joining a strut from a king post or bottom chord is a simple timber frame joint to cut, it is essential to look at the connection details.
 In this upper king post strut to rafter detail, we use a 3/4″ …

-A diminished housing offers a way to dress up your frame as well as take less time to cut in the shop.
-Here is a example of one using a 1″ shoulder.
+A diminished housing offers a way to dress up your frame and take less time to cut in the shop.
+Here is an example of one using a 1″ shoulder.

 Here is an exploded view of a scarf known as a timber frame bridle scarf.
 I haven’t personally cut this one, but my program offers it as a type of scarf, so I thought I’d show you.
 You should have …